odoe/odoenet/markdown-pages/blog/edit-sessions/index.md

 tags: geodev, javascript
 ---

-## Faced with a challenge
+## Show me the edits

 The ArcGIS API for JavaScript comes with an [Editor widget](https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-Editor.html) you can use out of the box.
 It works with any layer that supports editing.
 This makes building an application that supports editing pretty easy.
-What you need to understand with the Editor widget is that it applies the edits immediately.
+When using the Editor widget, edits are applied immediately.
+This is by design, and works pretty well.

-One thing you might want to try is create an edit session.
+One thing you might be tasked to do is create an edit session.
 This means you do a few edits in the client first before you push them all at once to your layer.
-The Editor widget doesn't do this and there is no built-in mechanism on the API for this.
-There's a good reason for this. _It's complicated_.
+The Editor widget doesn't do this and there is no built-in mechanism in the API for this.
+There's a good reason for that. _It's complicated_.

-## Don't do this
+## Use at your own risk

-Requirements can vary at times, so the ArcGIS JSAPI is flexible enough to meet those needs.You can use the [applyEdits](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html) of the layer to build out your own editing workflow.
+Project requirements can vary at times, so the ArcGIS JSAPI is flexible enough to meet those needs.
+You can use the [applyEdits](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-FeatureLayer.html) of the layer to build out your own editing workflow.
 The idea here is to perform your initial edits on a clientside layer.
 Once you've completed the clientside edits, you can then push them to the source layer.
 There's a few problems that could arise from this.

 * How do you handle conflicts when multiple editors are editing the same data?
 * What do you do if you want to undo edits in a session?